RingCentral has been a major player in the VoIP space since the 1990s — but its pricing isn’t as straightforward as it seems.

 We make it easy to tap into Zapier from our base plan (unlike RingCentral, where you have to upgrade to the Advanced plan).
 From here, you can set up automations that push data to critical apps and create simple workflows, such as sending a text once someone fills out a form on your website.

-- Multiple apps: You can access RingCentral on desktop and mobile apps (iOS and Android) as well as its web app.
+- Web, desktop and mobile apps (iOS and Android)

 See why OpenPhone is the best virtual phone service provider

 RingCentral is a decent example of what a VoIP could be — but it’s not a great example of a transparent, accessible, and scalable platform.
 The good news is that OpenPhone picks up where RingCentral leaves off.
-Each plan comes with clear prices, scalable features, and a flexible platform designed to grow alongside you.
+Each plan comes with clear prices, scalable features, responsive customer support, and a flexible platform designed to grow alongside you.